-A literal interpretation of the word subrogation means to stand in the shoes of someone else.
+A literal interpretation of the word “subrogation” is “to stand in the shoes of someone else.”
+Practically speaking, subrogation entails:

 For a free legal consultation, call 800-537-8185

-If you’re talking about subrogation, it’s common to also hear the phrase “collateral source.”
-Essentially, a collateral source is any third party that pays an accident related expense on your behalf.
-These collateral sources have now stepped into your shoes in making the injury claim, but only to the extent that they paid.
+If you are talking about subrogation, it is also common to hear the phrase “collateral source.”
+Essentially, a collateral source is any third party that pays an accident-related expense on your behalf.
+These collateral sources stepped up to pay you and then stepped into your shoes as the claimant to hold the at-fault party responsible.

 Common Examples of Subrogation

-Subrogation frequently comes up in some of the following situations:
+Subrogation frequently comes up in the following situations:

-- Medicare, Medicaid, Veterans’ Benefits.
-Like health insurance, when these government programs pay for expenses related to an accident for which someone else is liable, they will be considered a collateral source.
+- Medicare, Medicaid, Veterans’ benefits: Like health insurance, when these government programs pay for expenses related to an accident for which someone else is liable, they will be a collateral source.

-Workers Compensation.
-If your employer is not fully responsible for your on-the-job injury but they are paying workers compensation benefits on your behalf, they are subrogated to your claim against the liable party for the amount of those benefits.
+- Workers’ compensation: If a third party is responsible for your on-the-job injury, but workers’ compensation pays on your behalf, the insurer or your employer can pursue damages from the liable party for the amount of those benefits.

-- Contractors after natural disasters.
-Often contractors will begin to work on a house after a storm without requiring up front payment by asking homeowners to sign a subrogation contract.
+- Contractors after natural disasters: Contractors often begin to work on a house after a storm without requiring upfront payment.
+When they do this, they ask homeowners to sign a subrogation contract.
 Depending on the language of the contract and the insurance policy, this agreement gives the contractor all the rights the homeowner had to make a claim on the insurance policy.

-Collateral sources are subject to the same defenses as the injured party and thus, their recovery could be reduced if the accident victim was found to be partially at fault.
-Sometimes this means that collateral sources will be allies in fighting for a claim, but on the other hand if settlement means that not everyone will be paid, working to get the consent of all collateral sources can often stall negotiations.
+Collateral sources are subject to the same defenses as the injured party, and thus, their recovery could be reduced if the accident victim is found to be partially at fault.
+Sometimes this means that collateral sources will be allies in fighting for a claim.
+On the other hand, if settlement means that not everyone will be fully paid, working on getting the consent of all collateral sources can sometimes stall negotiations.